ehmicky/nve/README.md

 # Do not abort on the first version that fails
 $ nve --continue 12 10 8 npm test

+# Run all versions in parallel
+$ nve --parallel 12 10 8 npm test
 ```

 # Examples (programmatic)